 For example, an accountancy firm in Portsmouth with the domain name ‘accountantsinportsmouth.co.uk’ may have also purchased ‘accountantsingosport.co.uk’, ‘accountantsinhavant.co.uk’, ‘accountantsinwaterlooville.co.uk’ and so on.
 Fortunately, domain name is no longer one of Google’s major ranking factors.

-(03:52) Let’s say that you’re an eCommerce store which sells children’s toys – should you have multiple domain names such as ‘toysfortoddlers.co.uk’, ‘toysforpreteens.co.uk’ and so on?
+(03:52) Let’s say that you’re an eCommerce store that sells children’s toys – should you have multiple domain names such as ‘toysfortoddlers.co.uk’, ‘toysforpreteens.co.uk’ and so on?